akamai/cli/README.md

 ## Installation

-If you use (or want to use) [docker](http://docker.com), you can get a fully installed CLI instance with 'docker run akamaiopen/cli'
+If you use (or want to use) [docker](http://docker.com), you can get a fully installed CLI instance with 'docker run akamaiopen/cli' - the Docker container contains the 'purge' and 'property' subcommands.
+When setting up your authentication, the 'purge' subcommand defaults to the 'default' credentials section, while the 'property' subcommand uses the 'papi' section.

 Akamai CLI is itself a Go application, but may rely on sub-commands that can be written using any language.